 Age is just one demographic characteristic of interest.
 Other characteristics are land ownership, annual agricultural gross income, and the proportion of income gained from agricultural production.
 Most respondents own their own land, gain a large portion of their income from agriculture, and have a very low level of annual gross income before taxes and expenses.
-12 Eighty-six percent of the respondents own the land currently under contract.
-Over 50% say they receive 60 to 100% of their income from production agriculture.
-13 Forty-eight percent gross less than \$40,000 in annual sales from agricultural products including government payments.
+Eighty-six percent of the respondents own the land currently under contract.
+Over 50 percent say they receive 60 to 100 percent of their income from production agriculture.
+Forty-eight percent gross less than \$40,000 in annual sales from agricultural products including government payments.

-Information on What the Contract Holder Intends to Do With CRP Land and Under What Conditions
+What the Contract Holder Intends to Do with CRP Land and Under What Conditions

 The demographic information indicates who responded to the survey, but the primary purpose of the survey is to gain information about what the contract holders intend to do with their CRP land and what their preferences are on the costs and benefits of the program.
-The question addressed in this section is what do CRP contract holders intend to do with the land and under what conditions.